جامعة النجاح الوطنية

 • 10231101

-Properties and behavior of a pure substance.
-First law and second law analysis applied to different system and control volumes, availability and irreversibility.
+Properties and behavior of a pure substance. first law and second law analysis applied to different system and control volumes, availability and irreversibility.

 2